Anise benefits and Uses as illustrated by plant parts

 Aniseed interacts with codeine and benzodiazepines and antidepressants such as imipramine and fluoxetine.

 NB-Avoid using topical aniseed directly on children, as it is highly concentrated and may induce reactions.
-People allergic to dill and fennel should also avoid Anise.
+People allergic to dill and fennel should also avoid anise.

 Comments